Local star Milak shines but Dressel withdraws from two swimming finals

 Budapest (AFP) – A capacity crowd at the World Swimming Championships was deprived of one star on Tuesday night as Caeleb Dressel scratched but saw the one they wanted, roaring local hero Kristof Milak to a world record.

+"Whether Dressel is there or not I will stand there and do everything I can in the 100 fly for a gold or a silver or a world record, this is all my focus," Milak said after winning the 200m butterfly in a world record.

+"Of course it would be better if my big opponent was here, at home as it were, for a head to head fight."

-Dressel had swum the morning heats in the 100 finishing second fastest to Romanian teenage sensation David Popovici.
+Dressel had swum in Tuesday morning's heats in the 100 free, finishing second fastest to Romanian teenage sensation David Popovici.
 Dressel won the event at the last two world championships and at last year's Olympics.

 "A decision has been made by Team USA in consultation with Caeleb, his coach and the team's medical staff for him to withdraw from the 100-meter freestyle event on medical grounds.
 The team will determine his participation in the events later in the week," said a US team statement.

-Popovici, a 17-year-old who had become the first Romanian man to win a first world title the night before, cruised to the fastest time in the semis.

-Milak rode the famed Duna roar at these championships to a 200m butterfly world record to win Hungary's first gold of the week.
+For Milak's final, a close-to-capacity crowd produced the famed Duna roar for the first time this week.

-As, for the first time this week a packed house in the Budapest pool screamed and clapped, Milak, the reigning Olympic champion, responded with 1min 50.34sec to shave 0.39sec off the world record he set winning the last world title in 2019.
+Milak, the reigning Olympic champion, racing in lane four which goes to the fastest qualifier, responded with 1min 50.34sec to shave 0.39sec off the world record he set winning the last world title in 2019.

 Olympic champion Bobby Finke made another late surge to grab gold in the men's 800m freestyle.